Food Plots

 The Bottom Line

 Food plots aren't complicated.
 Match your seed type to your planting window, get the seed in the ground with good seed-to-soil contact, and hope for rain.
 The dates above are guidelines—your local conditions might shift things a week or two either direction.
+Even small plots can produce big results when the timing is right.

 When in doubt, plant on the early side of the window.
 Plants that have extra time to establish almost always outperform plants that are rushing to beat frost.